Partners in Africa

 Most of our partners are experienced trainers in the fields of organic gardening, the cultivation and use of medicinal plants, nutrition, protecting indigenous tree species, hygiene and income generating projects.
 You may contact them to discuss the possibility that they conduct training for your organization, or to ask whether you may sponsor somebody to attend their next training event.
 To contact them, right click on their name and copy their email address into your own email program.

 Rehema Namyalo coordinates Vumbula Masaka (meaning Discover Masaka).
 Rehema is a very experienced organic gardener, natural medicine practitioner and trainer, and has her own herbal clinic.
 She succeeds in treating a wide range of health conditions, even in cases where the formal health services have failed.
-In March 2018 Rehema and her colleagues will run an intensive seven-day seminar in Mpugwe, Uganda.
+In October 2018 Rehema and her colleagues will run another intensive seven-day seminar, this time in Bundibugyo, Uganda.
 You are invited to attend!
 More…

 Eric Kihuluka coordinates the Mikwano (meaning friendship) project in Kaliro and has won the support of the local authority, clan leaders and the local king.
 He has commenced a programme of training for the teachers of all 220 schools in the district.
 Eric has run training workshops in Kaliro prison and is experienced in working with large groups of people.
 Now former prisoners work with him in training large numbers of people in Kaliro District in nutrition and hygiene.
 This intensive work is bearing fruit.